Menu

 I tend to get a bit car-sick, and though scenic, the climb up to Green Mountains isn’t my favourite road in the world.
 It’s very windy and long (36km), and unsuitable for caravans and large camper trailers.

-The real downside to visiting in the wet season (= summer) is a potential abundance of leeches.
+The real downside to visiting in the wet season (= summer) is the abundance of leeches.
 I’ve had plenty on me and I’m still no fan.
 Visit in the drier months if that applies to you as well.

 In winter, it can be quite cold at night (~0°C) but lovely during the day (around 20°C).
 Winter also tends to be much drier, meaning waterfalls aren’t gushing as much but the paths are also far less muddy.